stonemjs/docs/src/docs/essentials/error-handler.md

 ## Registering Error Handlers

-Stone.js gives you two clean ways to register your error handlers — **declaratively** via decorators, or **imperatively** via the blueprint API.
+Stone.js gives you two clean ways to register your error handlers, **declaratively** via decorators, or **imperatively** via the blueprint API.
 Both approaches let you specify which error(s) the handler should respond to.

 ::: tabs#declarative-imperative
 @tab:active Declarative